-stream_packet_label specifies a sub-stream indication.
-For values of 1 and higher, this element provides an indication of which packets in a stream belong together (so called sub-streams).
-In addition, packets with stream_packet_label set to a value of 0 apply to all sub-streams.
-A sub-stream is referring to a single CWS consisting of stream packets referencing to a particular wps_waveform_parameter_set_id of a WPS packet.
-Stream packets in a CWS shall have the same non-zero stream_packet_label as the one specified by the WPS packet or zero (apply to all sub-streams).
-In a multiplexed bitstream, stream_packet_label is used to facilitate sub-stream identification.
+stream_packet_label specifies a substream indication.
+For values of 1 and higher, this syntax element provides an indication of which packets in a bitstream belong together (so called substreams).
+Packets with stream_packet_label equal to a value of 0 apply to all substreams.
+Payload stream packets (IF_SPT and DF_SPT) in a CWS shall have the same non-zero stream_packet_label as the one specified by the WPS_SPT packet.
+HLS packets (stream packets of types other than IF_SPT and DF_SPT) may set the stream_packet_label to zero indicating that the information carried in such HLS packets applies to all substreams.
+In a multiplexed bitstream, stream_packet_label is used to facilitate substream identification.

 stream_packet_length indicates the length of the stream_packet_payload in bytes.
 It specifies the number of syntax structure bytes in the stream packet.